sdavid09/BoardGames/README.md

 # Board Games
-Board Games is a web app to play your favorite games!
+Board Games is a web app to play games with friends.
 Supported Games:
 * Chess

 ## Installation
 Use the package manager [pipenv](https://pypi.org/project/pipenv/) to install dependencies.